Rothesay Open Nottingham 2022: History maker Dan Evans seals second title

 Dan Evans made history at the Rothesay Open Nottingham – defeating Jordan Thompson 6-4, 6-4 in an hour and 47 minutes to win his second title at the Nottingham Tennis Centre.

-Evans is the first player since 1999 to have won three ATP Challenger titles – having lifted two trophies in Nottingham (2022 and 2019) and one in Surbiton (2019).
+Evans is the first player since 1999 to have won three ATP Challenger titles on grass – having lifted two trophies in Nottingham (2022 and 2019) and one in Surbiton (2019).

 The British No.2 is now the joint record holder for men’s singles Nottingham titles, alongside fellow Brit Greg Rusedski, Ivo Karlovic, Richard Gasquet, Dudi Sela, Jonas Bjorkman and Stan Smith.